m3g/PDBTools.jl/docs/src/auxiliary.md

 The coordinates are output as arrays of static arrays (more specifically, as a `Vector{SVector{3,Float64}}`, from `StaticArrays`).

-## Maximum and minimum coordinates of the atoms

 ```@docs
-maxmin
+coor
 ```

+## Maximum and minimum coordinates of the atoms

 Use `maxmin(atoms)`, or `maxmin(atoms,"resname CA")`, for example: